Quick Info

 23/06/2025

-Dilip Doshi, the Indian left-arm spinner who took 114 Test wickets in 33 matches and 318 Ranji Trophy wickets, passed away at age 77.
-Born in Rajkot and playing most of his domestic cricket for Bengal, he debuted internationally at 30 after being overshadowed by India's spin quartet and later succeeded with classical spin bowling.
-He is survived by wife Kalindi, son Nayan, and daughter Vishakha.
+Dilip Doshi, the Indian left-arm spinner who took 114 Test wickets in 33 matches and 318 Ranji Trophy wickets, died in London after suffering a cardiac arrest.
+Born in Rajkot and a long-time Bengal cricketer, he made his Test debut at 30 and went on to become one of India's most successful late-blooming spinners.
+He is survived by his wife Kalindi, son Nayan, and daughter Vishakha.

 Do you like Dilip Doshi?